 Surrounded by the beauty of Alberta's Banff National Park, Norquay offers stellar terrain for the whole family.

-BANFF, AB — I'm a sucker for the underdog.
+BANFF, ALTA. — I'm a sucker for the underdog.
 It's why I cheer for the Columbus Blue Jackets and why Rudy is one of the greatest movies ever made.
 It's for this same reason that I was so excited to hit up Mount Norquay, located less than eight kilometres from the Town of Banff.

 Compared to Lake Louise and Sunshine, Banff National Park's other two ski resorts, Norquay, as it is now simply called, has the reputation of the ugly step-child.
 It's often passed over in favour of its bigger, more popular brother and sister.

 It doesn't have the cache of those other mountains and so it's been relegated to being the "locals' hill."
 Not one to make judgments based on the opinions of others, I took a break from some of Banff's signature spots and headed to Norquay to see things for myself.

 Norquay was actually a SnowSeekers first; it was the first hill we'd ever visited where none of us had been there before.
 Even Doc Pow was a Norquay virgin.